Research students from around the globe

 The University of Leeds is proud to be working in partnership with the British Council’s GREAT Scholarship Scheme to offer prestigious scholarships for Indian students starting their studies at Leeds in September 2015.
 The British Council is working with the University of Leeds to offer students from India a fulfilling educational experience in the UK.

-Successful applicants will be notified by email within four weeks of the deadline of application.
-Because the scholarship is a joint-award with the British Council, the Faculty of Biological Sciences at Leeds will be required to submit the details of the scholarship winner to the British Council.
+As the GREAT University of Leeds Scholarships - India 2015 is a joint-award with the British Council, the Faculty of Biological Sciences at Leeds will be required to submit the details of the scholarship winner to the British Council.

 University postgraduate scholarships online database